sdallen7/sdallen7.github.io/_posts/2026-05-10-BrainView.md

 ---

-While researching the use of cloud computing within oncology, I came across an impressive study - _BrainView: A cloud-based deep learning system for brain image segmentation, tumor detection and visualisation._
+While researching the use of cloud computing within oncology, I came across an impressive study - _BrainView: A cloud-based deep learning system for brain image segmentation, tumor detection and visualisation._^1^
 AI is being used to diagnose brain cancer in seconds – not only cutting-edge technology but potentially lifesaving!

-According to the latest stats from Cancer Research UK,
+According to the latest stats from Cancer Research UK^2^,
 > "there are over 12,500 new cases of brain tumours diagnosed in the UK every year."

-More concerningly, in 2019, 40% of brain cancer cases were diagnosed via an emergency presentation" (often when the disease is already advanced).
+More concerningly, in 2019, 40% of brain cancer cases were diagnosed via an emergency presentation (often when the disease is already advanced).
 But what if the diagnosis timeline was shortened, and high-resolution, expert level brain tumour analysis was more accessible?

 This is where the **power of cloud** comes in!